open-learning-exchange/open-learning-exchange.github.io/pages/githubissues.md

 ![](uploads/images/2.png)

 Additionally, creating a checklist will help others understand what you have done and what needs to be done - it helps you coordinate with your team members with the issues you are facing in an organized manner.
-Github will render the task list in markdown and will look similar to something like the checklist shown below this paragraph.
+Github will render the task list in markdown, and it will look similar to something like the checklist shown below this paragraph.

 [x] Check for issue number in pull request title
 [x] Are there any unneeded files in the pull request?